michimussato/vnv/README_vnv2.md

     list-pythons        List all Python executables in
                         `/film/tools/packages/python` and present them as
                         `python_dict`.
-    filter-versions     Search for a specif range of versions in the `python_dict`s list.
+    filter-versions     Search for a specific range of versions in the `python_dict`s list.
     launch-python       Run a Python interpreter from a `python_dict`.
                         Optionally run a package `-m` or a command `-c`. get-pythonpaths-from-preset
                         Extract `PYTHONPATH` from a resolved Launcher Preset. get-python-dict-from-exe
-                        Resolve a Python executable path into a `python_dict`. pythonpath-to-txt   Parse individual `PYTHONPATH` items from a json file (i.e. created by `get-pythonpaths-from-preset` into a
+                        Parse a JSON file or directly resolve a Python executable path into a `python_dict`.
+    pythonpath-to-txt   Parse individual `PYTHONPATH` items from a json file (i.e. created by `get-pythonpaths-from-preset` into a
                         single `str` and write it to file.